dutgcom/finale/README.md

 [![Build Status](https://travis-ci.org/tommybananas/finale.svg?branch=master)](https://travis-ci.org/tommybananas/finale) [![Dependency Status](https://david-dm.org/tommybananas/finale.svg)](https://david-dm.org/tommybananas/finale)

+# What's this

+This is patched finale-rest library with one change - it searches strings and text attribuets with ilike instead of exact match

+Like if someone has email

+`Mel_Colm-Cille_Gerard_Gibson@gmail.com`

+You can find this record by searching with `?email=gibson` parameter

 # Finale

 Create flexible REST endpoints and controllers from [Sequelize](http://www.sequelizejs.com/) models in your [Express](http://expressjs.com/) or [Restify](https://github.com/restify/node-restify) app.